 (2) Providers must possess significant clinical or administrative experience in health care delivery, including but not limited to, medical quality assurance, disease management, and utilization review.

 (3) Providers must have experience with and an understanding of the concepts of evidence based medicine as well as contemporary best practices in their respective areas of practice.

 (C) The appointing authority for members of the HCQAAC shall be the administrator or the administrator's designee(s), who shall appoint members of the HCQAAC from the list of qualified providers developed and maintained by the chief medical officer.
 Terms of membership for individual members of the HCQAAC shall be for one year.
 Individuals may be reappointed to subsequent terms as determined by the administrator.
 Vacated terms shall be filled in a like manner as for the full term appointments and shall be for the remaining term of the vacated member.

 (D) The chief medical officer of the bureau shall be the chairperson of the HCQAAC and shall provide notice of meeting to the members and be responsible for the meeting agenda.
-In addition, the chief medical officer may be self-designated as an ad hoc member of any subcommittees of the HCQAAC; however, the chief medical officer shall be a voting member of the HCQAAC and any subcommittees only in the case of tie votes.
+In addition, the chief medical officer and chief of medical services may be self-designated as an ad hoc member of any subcommittees of the HCQAAC.
+However, the chief of medical services shall not be a voting member of the HCQAAC or any subcommittee, and the chief medical officer shall be a voting member of the HCQAAC and any subcommittees only in the case of tie votes.
 The bureau's medical director, the industrial commission's medical director, and one physician chosen by the MCOs may participate in discussions; however, they shall not be voting members.

 (E) The HCQAAC shall develop and establish bylaws for the organization and operations of the committee and subcommittees, subject to the requirements of this rule and approval by the administrator and the chief medical officer.